martyje21/ZenchiDemo/README.md

 This repository contains a reference implementation of a service based application architecture used for building enterprise applications.

 It contains:
-* security using OAuth
+* Security using OAuth
 * WebAPI
 * Angular
 * EntityFramework
 * Logging using NLog
-* dependancy injection using LightInject
+* Dependancy Injection using LightInject
+* Entity Mapping using Automapper